kornia/kornia/.github/actions_info.md

 ### Tests typing
+This workflow ([.github/workflows/test_typing.yml](workflows/test_typing.yml)) will setup an environment using the [env](#Env) action, run the typing tests using mypy.

+Use the actions:
+- `actions/checkout`
+- `.github/actions/env`

+Has the inputs:
+- `os`: (string, default: `ubuntu-latest`) the OS name same as supported by [gha](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-github-hosted-runners).
+- `python-version`: (json list of strings, default: `'["3.11"]'`) a string with format of a json list within strings for each python version desired.
+- `pytorch-version`: (json list of strings, default: `'["2.1.0"]'`) a string with format of a json list within strings for each pytorch version desired.
+- `fail-fast`: (boolean, default: `false`) to set the `fail-fast` behavior on the matrix strategy.

+### Docs
-This workflow ([.github/workflows/test_typing.yml](workflows/test_typing.yml)) will setup an environment using the [env](#Env) action, run the typing tests using mypy and uploading the coverage report to codecov.
+This workflow ([.github/workflows/docs.yml](workflows/docs.yml)) will setup an environment using the [env](#Env) action, run the docstrings tests using pytest, install the docs dependencies and build the html docs within sphinxs.

 Use the actions:
 - `actions/checkout`